zac-heisey/zac-heisey.github.io/_posts/2018-05-29-focus-on-solutions-not-services.md

 ---
 layout: post
-title: Focus On Solutions, Not Services
+title: 'Focus On Solutions, Not Services'
-date: 2018-05-29 00:00:01 -0400
+date: '2018-05-29 00:00:01 -0400'
 categories: blog
+description: >-
-description: Are you hiring outside help to deliver individual services or practical solutions?
+  Are you hiring outside help to deliver individual services or practical solutions?
 Knowing the difference can have a major impact on the outcome of your project.
 author: Zac Heisey
 ---